THE WILLIAMS FIRM, P.C.

 Joint custody is a court order whereby custody of a child is awarded to both parties.
 In joint custody both parents are custodial parents and neither parent is a non-custodial parent, or, in other words, the child has two custodial parents.
 Joint custody has two main forms: joint physical custody and joint legal custody.

-In addition to straightforward custody matters, we also provides representation in other types of custody cases, including:
+In addition to straightforward custody matters, we also provide representation in other types of custody cases, including:

 – Enforcement of visitation agreements on behalf of non-custodial parents